typestack/routing-controllers/README.md

 Sometimes parsing a json object into instance of some class is not enough.
 E.g. `class-transformer` doesn't check whether the property's types are correct, so you can get runtime error if you rely on TypeScript type safe.
 Also you may want to validate the object to check e.g. whether the password string is long enough or entered e-mail is correct.

-It can be done easily thanks to integration with [class-transformer-validator][10] which internally depends on [class-validator][9].
+It can be done easily thanks to integration with [class-validator][9].
 All you need to do is simply specify a `enableValidation: true` option on application bootstrap:
 ```typescript
 import "reflect-metadata";
 import { createExpressServer } from "routing-controllers";